-The most rewarding part of sending a newsletter (for me) is getting your email responses.
+The most rewarding part of sending a newsletter is getting your email responses.
 I learn a ton from the people who write back and share reactions.

 # of quality 1:1 conversations / week.

-Afterwards, the world feels a little bit smaller, kinder, more open etc.
+Afterwards, the world feels smaller, kinder, more open etc.

 As a friend explains:

 In an opt-in world, where you devote your energy is a signal to others about what matters to you."

-Going forward, I plan to explore the following themes:
+Going forward, I plan to explore these themes:

 Are you interested in these things too?